 Main Training Facility

-The Main Training Building is a 293,000 square-foot building designed specifically for training.
-It contains 45 classrooms and 23 labs, along with administration
+is a 293,000 square-foot building designed specifically for training.
+It contains 45 classrooms and 23 labs which can vary with course needs.
+High-technology labs

 The Franklin Building, a third 127,000 square-foot training facility was built on campus in 2008, (formerly the Northeast Learning Center (NELC), named after Benjamin Franklin, the first Postmaster General.